CUBRID/cubrid-testtools/doc/shell_long/README.md

 	```

 # 3. Deploy Regression Test Environment
-In this section, we will introduce how to deploy the Shell_long Regression Test Environment.
+In this section, we will introduce how to deploy the shell_long regression test environment.
 ## 3.1 Test Machines
 For current daily regression test, there are one controller node and five test nodes.
 **Controller node** : This node listens to test messages and starts a test when there is a test message.